-We are united by our common goal to end the water and sanitation crisis for all.
-We are dedicated to demanding and delivering effective global advocacy which results in universal access to sustainable water, sanitation and hygiene (WASH).
+United by the common goal to end the water and sanitation crisis for all, we are dedicated to demanding and delivering effective global advocacy, resulting in universal access to sustainable water, sanitation and hygiene (WASH).

-Lack of access to safe, sustainable water and sanitation has a negative impact on health outcomes – over 500,000 children die every year from diarrhoea caused by unsafe or dirty water and poor sanitation.
+Lack of access to safely managed and sustainable water and sanitation services has a negative impact on health outcomes – over 842,000 people die every year from diarrhoea caused by unsafe or dirty water and poor sanitation.

-We are united in our vision to ensure that everyone has access to sustainable water, sanitation and hygiene (WASH).
-To achieve this we work at a range of different levels to leverage change:
+We are united in our vision to ensure that everyone everywhere has access to safely managed water and sanitation services and good hygiene.
+To achieve this, we work at different levels to leverage sustainable change:

-- Globally: Enable civil society voices on WASH are heard throughout key global processes so that sustainable WASH becomes a high priority on the international and national political agenda.
+Globally: Ensuring civil society voices on WASH are heard throughout key global processes, allowing sustainable WASH to become a high priority on the international and national political agenda.

-- Regionally: Influence regional bodies so that they prioritise sustainable WASH.
+Regionally: Influencing regional bodies so that they prioritise sustainable WASH.

-- Nationally: National networks and members will develop long term advocacy campaign plans so that we push governments to implement sustainable WASH for all.
+Nationally: National networks and members will develop long term advocacy campaign plans, enabling us to push governments to implement sustainable and safely managed WASH services for all.

-Access to water and sanitation cannot be achieved without considering all aspects of the water cycle, including the effective and integrated management of water resources, waste water management, and water scarcity and resilience to water-related disasters amongst others.
-While EWP does not campaign on wider water issues specifically, throughout our work we continue to emphasise the linkages to these important issues, and how these are critical in ending the water and sanitation crisis.
+Access to safely managed WASH cannot be achieved without considering all aspects of the water cycle, including the effective and integrated management of water resources, waste water management, water scarcity and resilience to water-related disasters amongst others.
+While EWP does not campaign on wider water issues specifically, our work emphasise the linkages to these important issues in correlation to the SDGs, and how these are critical in ending the water and sanitation crisis.

 How we will reach our vision